sachinym/Github-Advanced-Security/Module2-SecretScanning.md

     ![new-pattern-repository](./images/custom11.png)

-1. When creating a new pattern, first include the name **Test-Pattern(1)** and enter a test string for the pattern **api-password: "gH4$kP!2w_"(5)**.
+1. When creating a new pattern, first include the name **Test-Pattern  (1)** and enter a test string for the pattern **api-password: "gH4$kP!2w_  "(5)**.
 Because writing regular expression patterns can be challenging, we recommend using something like _GitHub Copilot_ or [Regex101.com](https://regex101.com/) to help with this process.

-You can also refer to the Field Security team's open-source [custom-pattern-secrets](https://github.com/advanced-security/secret-scanning-custom-patterns) repository, which contains several useful examples.
+   >**Note:** You can also refer to the Field Security team's open-source [custom-pattern-secrets](https://github.com/advanced-security/secret-scanning-custom-patterns) repository, which contains several useful examples.

 1. Using the [Generic Secrets / Passwords](https://github.com/advanced-security/secret-scanning-custom-patterns/tree/main/generic) from the field security team's repository, we grab the following pattern format: